cmbruns/jvrig_worlds/README.md

+# jvrig_worlds

-# This project contains shared worlds for the Janelia Virtual Reality Interest Group
+This project contains shared worlds for the Janelia Virtual Reality Interest Group